wso2/docs-websubhub/en/docs/get-started/introduction.md

 ## What is WSO2 Integrator: WebSubHub ?

 **WSO2 Integrator: WebSubHub** is a <a href = "https://www.w3.org/TR/websub/">WebSub</a> compliant hub implementation written in <a href = "https://ballerina.io/">Ballerina programming language</a>.
-It enables organizations to adopt event-driven architectures by supporting publish-subscribe communication over HTTP(S). **WSO2 Integrator: WebSubHub** can be configured with the message broker of your choice as its persistence layer, making it ideal for scalable, real-time event distribution across services, applications, and systems.
+It enables organizations to adopt event-driven architectures by supporting publish-subscribe communication over HTTP(S).
+WSO2 Integrator: WebSubHub can be configured with the message broker of your choice as its persistence layer, making it ideal for scalable, real-time event distribution across services, applications, and systems.

-### How does WSO2 Integrator: WebSubHub work in a nutshell ?
+### How does it work ?

-The **WSO2 Integrator: WebSubHub** distribution is composed of two main components: the WebSubHub and the Consolidator.
+The WSO2 Integrator: WebSubHub distribution is composed of two main components: the WebSubHub and the Consolidator.
 The WebSubHub is a WebSub-compliant hub implementation that manages topics, processes subscription requests, and delivers content updates to subscribers.
 The Consolidator is responsible for managing the overall system state.

-The **WSO2 Integrator: WebSubHub** system uses a message broker as its persistence layer.
+The WSO2 Integrator: WebSubHub system uses a message broker as its persistence layer.
 Messages related to topics, as well as system state information such as registered topics and subscriptions, are stored within broker topics.
 This approach ensures fault tolerance, scalability, and a clean event-driven architecture.

 <a href="{{base_path}}/assets/img/get-started/introduction/websubhub-architecture.png"><img src="{{base_path}}/assets/img/get-started/introduction/websubhub-architecture.png" alt="WSO2 Integrator: WebSubHub" width="75%" style="padding-top: 20px" ></a>